weroro-sk/sms-href/README.md

 | returns                      | `string` - sms href valid string        |                                    |                                                                     |
 | throws                       | `TypeError`                             |                                    | If `phone` and `message` are both not provided                      |

+**NOTES**:

-**NOTE**: Phone and message are both optional, but one of them must be provided.
+- Phone and message are both optional, but one of them must be provided.
+- Phone number format validation is not implemented.
+You should use own validation.
+- SMS message format validation is not implemented.
+You should use own validation.

 Example: